sriramdasbalaji/Web-Serverless-AI-and-Graph-with-Azure-and-Visual-Studio-Code/HOL/readme.md

      ![](imagesGIF/graph.gif)

-1. Open the browser and browse `http://localhost:3000` to access the webapp.
+1. Open the browser and browse `http://localhost:3000` to access the web app.
 Click on **Choose File** and select an image and click on **Upload**.
 (Download and keep a few images for this lab purpose)

       ![](imagesGIF/uploadImage1.gif)

    Now Execute the Graph again.
 This time you could see a graph data for the uploaded image.

    > When you click on Upload, the image will be uploaded to Storage account and ImageReceivedTrigger function will be triggered.
-Cosmos DB Gremlin API get the image from the Storage account and Computer Vision Cognitive service (AI) perform an analysis on the image uploaded.
+Cosmos DB Gremlin API gets the image from the Storage account and Computer Vision Cognitive service (AI) perform an analysis on the image uploaded.
 The Computer Vision analysis will be saved to Cosmos DB graph with Tags and Captions.

 ## Task 2: Add the docker support and Deploy the web app to Azure

- In this exercise you will add docker support for the web application, build and deploy the docker image to Azure App service.
+ In this exercise, you will add docker support for the web application, build and deploy the docker image to Azure App service.

- 1. Writing Docker and docker-compose files by hand can be tricky and time consuming.
+ 1. Writing Docker and docker-compose files by hand can be tricky and time-consuming.
 To help you, VS Code can generate the necessary Docker files for your project.
 From the Command Palette (Ctrl+Shift+P), run the `Docker: Add Docker files to Workspace` command to generate `Dockerfile, docker-compose.yml,` and `docker-compose.debug.yml` files for your workspace type:

      ![](imagesGIF/dockersupport.gif)

      Once the Docker files are generated open the `docker-compose.yml` file and change the ports section from `3000:3000` to `80:3000`.

 1. Now run the `Docker: Compose Up` command from the Command Palette (Ctrl+Shift+P).
-This command builds and create an image for web app with the tag `web:latest`
+This command builds and creates an image for web app with the tag `web: latest`

      ![](imagesGIF/buildImage.gif)